Meshcapade/mc-unreal/README.md

 ![controlrig1](images/readme_controlrig01.png)

-In the Preview Scene Settings, change the preview mesh to that of your character.
+In the `Preview Scene Settings`, change the preview mesh to that of your character.

 If you are retargeting a UE4 character, for example, you would need to make a few changes to the skeleton.
 In the Rig Hierarchy, you can rearrange bones by clicking and dragging them.
 The spine, neck and hands are different between the UE4 and UE5 characters.
 You'd make the following changes:
 - Move `clavicle_l`, `clavicle_r` and `neck_01` to be underneath `spine_03`